KudzieChase/StarWarsCharacters/README.md

 ## My Thought Process

-The application has been split into 3 modules.
+The application has been split into 3 modules - Domain, Data and App.

 ### Domain